Jerry Coyne: Career

 Coyne was awarded a Guggenheim Fellowship in 1988.
 He was elected to the American Academy of Arts and Sciences in 2007.
 He received the Emperor Has No Clothes Award from the Freedom from Religion Foundation in 2011.

 Coyne has served as Vice President (1996) and President (2011) of the Society for the Study of Evolution.
 He has been associate editor of the publications Evolution (1985–1988; 1994–2000) and The American Naturalist (1990–1993).
 He has taught evolutionary biology, speciation, genetic analysis, social issues and scientific knowledge, scientific speaking and writing.
 He considers evolutionary biology to be "... more like the fine arts of science, in that it's aesthetically quite satisfying, but it also happens to be true, which is an extra bonus."

 His writing has been published in the scientific journals Nature, and Science, as well as news and magazine publications including The New York Times, the Times Literary Supplement, and The New Republic.
 His research interests include population and evolutionary genetics, speciation, ecological and quantitative genetics, chromosome evolution, and sperm competition.

 Coyne was a consultant for the defense during the murder trial of O. J. Simpson and expressed concerns that the DNA evidence implicating Simpson could be faulty.
 In 2024, shortly after Simpson's death, Coyne shared his belief that Simpson was "guilty as hell" and the verdict was "a miscarriage of justice largely due to the incompetence of the prosecution", which had caused him to refuse subsequent requests to serve as an expert witness.

 In a 1996 critique of the theory of intelligent-design creationism, Coyne wrote a New Republic article on Of Pandas and People (a book review), which started a long history of writing on evolution and creationism.

 The Ecuadoran frog Atelopus coynei is named after Coyne, who collected the holotype in a swamp on a frogging trip to western Ecuador as a student in the late 1970s.

 Critiques of creationism

 Coyne is a critic of creationism, theistic evolution, and intelligent design, which he calls "the latest pseudoscientific incarnation of religious creationism, cleverly crafted by a new group of enthusiasts to circumvent recent legal restrictions."

-Coyne lists the following evidence for evolution, as detailed in his book Why Evolution Is True and elsewhere: